viafintech/tidus/readme.md

     - Replaces values by other values of a specific type in case a condition is met.
 If no condition is met, the current value or a default is used if specified.
     - Options:
         - `:default`  The default value to be used in case no condition is met.
 If not set the current column value will be used
-        - `:default_type`   The type to which the default value should be cast.
+        - `:result_type`   The type to which the resulting value should be cast.
 Default is `text`.
-The type will be ignored if default is nil.
         - `:conditions`  Array or hash of one or more condition settings
             -  `:column` Name of the column for the condition
             -  `:value` Value which should be compared to the `:column` value